Psoriatic arthritis is a type of arthritis that develops in people who have psoriasis. Psoriasis is a condition that causes patches of red, dry skin.

 Up to 30 percent of people with psoriasis will develop psoriatic arthritis.

 Symptoms include fatigue, joint swelling and tenderness, and reduced range of motion.
-Sometimes fingernails appear to be infected and have a scaly appearance.
+Sometimes fingernails look like they’re infected and have a scaly appearance.
 Fingertips and toes tend to swell.
 Your joints may also feel warm to the touch.

 Psoriatic arthritis most often affects the following body parts:

-If you are experiencing joint stiffness, pain, or swelling that persists, you should see a doctor.
+If you’re experiencing joint stiffness, pain, or swelling that persists, you should see a doctor.

 There’s no single test for psoriatic arthritis.
-It may take time to reach a diagnosis and your doctor or dermatologist may refer you to a rheumatologist.
+It may take time to reach a diagnosis.
+Your doctor or dermatologist may refer you to a rheumatologist.

 A rheumatologist is a doctor who specializes in diagnosing and treating arthritis.
 Be prepared to list all your symptoms, give a complete medical history, and tell your doctor if you’ve been diagnosed with psoriasis.